Dr. Michael “Robby” Rabinovich is back for another shift in the Pitt, HBO’s hit medical drama.

 Samira got into medicine after her father died at a young age.
 She is dedicated to bringing social justice to the field of medicine, paying particular attention to the outcomes of patients of color and the unique health issues that they face.

-She gets along really well with Melissa, but has a rockier relationship with Robby, who looks for her to move faster.
-She’s still struggling to find her footing in the medical field, as her approach can harm her ability to collaborate with others.
+She gets along well with Melissa, but has a rockier relationship with Robby, who wants her to move faster.
+She’s still struggling to find her footing in the medical field, especially as her approach can sometimes hinder her ability to collaborate with others.

 Samira and Mel worked together at the VA hospital.
 Her attention to detail with patients of color allows her to diagnose sickle cell disease in a patient when others assumed it was drug-seeking behavior.